 MarkLogic is used in industries throughout the public and private sectors, including Financial Services, Insurance, Pharma, Manufacturing, Media (Publishing and Entertainment), National Security, and Government.
 All of these industries have experienced significant disruption requiring them to make better use of existing and new data sources – while ensuring their integrated data is reliable and secure.

 We are a data platform company, not an application software company.
 That said, our solutions engineers and consultants can work with you to develop the applications that your business needs or to serve up integrated data to applications you already use, like BI tools or GIS.

-MarkLogic Data Hub Platform is available to customers as a fully managed cloud service with MarkLogic Data Hub Service.
+MarkLogic Data Hub is available to customers as a fully managed cloud service with MarkLogic Data Hub Service.
 For a self-managed data hub (on-premises or in a public cloud), customers will license MarkLogic Server and get MarkLogic Data Hub Software free of charge.